Wentworth Miller: Career

 Miller wrote the screenplay for the film Stoker, as well as a prequel to Stoker, Uncle Charlie.
 He used the pseudonym Ted Foulke, later explaining, "I just wanted the scripts to sink or swim on their own."
 Miller's script was voted to the 2010 "Black List" of the 10 best unproduced screenplays then making the rounds in Hollywood.
 The film is about a teenage girl who must deal with a mysterious uncle following the death of her father.
 Miller described it as a "horror film, a family drama and a psychological thriller".
 Although influenced by Bram Stoker's Dracula, Miller has clarified that Stoker is not a vampire story.
 Hitchcock's Shadow of a Doubt also influenced the film but only as a jumping-off point, from which the story takes a different direction.
 Park Chan-wook directed, with stars Mia Wasikowska as the teenager, Nicole Kidman as the mother, and Matthew Goode as the uncle.
 The film was released in 2013, and received generally positive reviews from critics.

 In July 2014, it was announced that Miller had joined the cast of The CW superhero series The Flash in a recurring role as Leonard Snart / Captain Cold.
 He made his first appearance in the fourth episode of the first season, and reprised his role on Legends of Tomorrow.
 These shows reunited him with his Prison Break co-star Dominic Purcell, who portrayed Mick Rory / Heat Wave.
 Miller exited Legends of Tomorrow as a series regular at the end of season one, but signed a contract with Warner Bros.
 TV to continue portraying Snart simultaneously on multiple shows in the Arrowverse.

 Miller wrote the screenplay for the 2016 horror film The Disappointments Room, produced by Voltage Pictures and Killer Films.
 The film received negative reviews from critics.
 He is reportedly in negotiations to write the screenplay adaptation of the novel The Story of Edgar Sawtelle by David Wroblewski which is set to be produced by Oprah Winfrey and Tom Hanks among others.

-In 2020, Wentworth announced that he was no longer interested in playing straight roles for film or television and that he would not participate in a sixth season of Prison Break if it were produced.
+Miller came out as gay in 2013, and in 2020 announced that he was no longer interested in portraying straight characters in film or television, and thus would not participate in a sixth season of Prison Break if it were produced.

+In 2023, the audiobook for the 1995 book Prayers for Bobby was released on Audible, narrated by Miller.
+In 2024, it was reported that Miller will reunite with his Prison Break co-star, Dominic Purcell, for a new hostage recovery drama called Snatchback.